deansher/Cy/README.md

 Staq
 ====

-The first software development platform designed from the ground up for "social synergy" -- achieving a strong network effect that amplifies the contributions of individual developers.
+A language and platform designed from the ground up for Learnable Programming (as envisioned by Bret Victor) and for "social synergy" -- achieving a strong network effect that amplifies the contributions of individual developers.

 Staq aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
 Staq is a "low Haskell" world where the functions are pure, the statements have effects, and the monads live in "for" statements.

-Staq compiles to JavaScript, the winner in the write-once-run-everywhere war.
+It compiles to JavaScript, the winner in the write-once-run-everywhere war.

-Staq was created by Dean Thompson.
+It was created by Dean Thompson.

 Achieving Social Synergy